rguarascia/thinkmac-t470/README.md

 | **Thunderbolt**      |                                               | -       | - |
 | **Other**            | ThinkPad Ultra Dock (90w)                     | Yes³    | - |

-¹Bluetooth appears to be detected and allows you to scan but never detects devices.
+¹ Bluetooth appears to be detected and allows you to scan but never detects devices.\

-²Trackpoint isn't smooth and jumps around a lot; I haven't looked into this so there could be improvement.
+² Trackpoint isn't smooth and jumps around a lot; I haven't looked into this so there could be improvement.\

-³Only have tested USB3, ethernet and charging; video output untested.
+³ Only have tested USB3, ethernet and charging; video output untested.

 ## TODO